Determining quantifiable amount of effort

 If you need assistance in determining the effort commitment to enter, click on the search button next to the Effort field to access the Effort Calculator.

-If there is no quantifiable amount of effort for the PI stated in the award documents and the award is for federal research, the PI/Project Director/other equivalent responsible official must determine a reasonable and measurable amount of committed faculty or senior researcher effort.
+If there is no quantifiable amount of effort for the PI stated in the award documents and the award is for federal research, Finance will impute an adjustment for F&A rate calculation purposes.
 This requirement does not apply to non-research projects such as awards made for equipment, construction, training, or public service.
 See the Policy and Procedure Manual, section 330-31, for further information.

 To determine the type of effort commitment: